Chart Color Schemes

 Padstow displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Padstow, as per the latest Census evaluation, 69.2% of dwellings were houses, with the remaining 30.8% comprising semi-detached properties, apartments, and other types.
-This compares to Sydney metro's figures of 61.5% houses and 38.4% other dwellings.
-Home ownership in Padstow stood at 35.2%, with mortgaged dwellings making up 35.0% and rented ones 29.9%.
-The median monthly mortgage repayment in the area was $2,427, higher than Sydney metro's average of $2,240.
-The median weekly rent figure for Padstow was $470, compared to Sydney metro's $425.
-Nationally, Padstow's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Padstow's dwelling structures, as per the latest Census, were 69.2% houses and 30.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 61.5% houses and 38.4% other dwellings.
+Home ownership in Padstow was at 35.2%, with mortgaged dwellings at 35.0% and rented ones at 29.9%.
+The median monthly mortgage repayment was $2,427, higher than Sydney metro's $2,240.
+Median weekly rent in Padstow was $470, compared to Sydney metro's $425.
+Nationally, Padstow's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing